EnderTurret/PatchedMod/docs/extensions.md

 The library's documentation does not go into huge detail about these, since the library only provides the framework for declaring them.

-Patched (the mod) provides one custom test type currently.
+Patched (the mod) provides three custom test types currently.

 ### `patched:mod_loaded`